corecoding/Vitals/README.md

 Restart GNOME Shell (`Alt+F2`, `r`, `Enter`) and enable the extension through gnome-tweak-tool.

 ## Credits
-Vitals is forked from [gnome-shell-extension-freon](https://github.com/UshakovVasilii/gnome-shell-extension-freon).
+Vitals was originally forked from [gnome-shell-extension-freon](https://github.com/UshakovVasilii/gnome-shell-extension-freon).
+I was having trouble finding an up to date, resource friendly and fully featured monitoring tool, and thus, Vitals was born!

+### Icons
-Memory and cpu icons by Abderraouf omara from iconfinder.com in the [Computer and Technologies](https://www.iconfinder.com/iconsets/computer-and-technologies-1).
+* Memory and cpu icons by Abderraouf omara from iconfinder.com in the [Computer and Technologies](https://www.iconfinder.com/iconsets/computer-and-technologies-1).
 Icons changed to white.

-Icons inherited from Freon project: fan.svg, gpu.svg, temperature.svg, voltage.svg
+* Icons inherited from Freon project: temperature.svg, voltage.svg and fan.svg.
+* system.svg, network.svg and storage.svg from Pop!
+OS theme.

 ## Disclaimer
 Sensor data is grabbed from the system using hwmon and GTop.
 Core Coding and Vitals author is not responsible for improperly represented data.
+No warranty expressed or implied.